It’s in Your Hands

 I started writing without knowing where my words could lead me, so let me try to sum up succinctly:

-If you have not already one so also please check out the Rational Recovery site: rational.org.
-After being sober for a month and projecting myself into all the drinks that I would never have using the tools it provided totally removed the longing and consolidated my belief in myself as a non-drinker.
+If you have not already, also please check out the Rational Recovery site: rational.org.
+After being sober for a month and projecting myself into all the drinks that I would never have, using the tools it provided totally removed the longing and consolidated my belief in myself as a non-drinker.

 Eliminate the word BUT from your vocabulary: a but is what you sit on.